COOK ISLANDS FOR LGBT+ VISITORS

 On 14 April, 2023 MPs voted to repeal sections 152 to 155 of the 1969 Crimes Act which contained offences for consensual anal intercourse and consensual sexual activity between members of the same sex.
 The change was effective from 1 June, 2023.
 Same sex marriage remains illegal and was never part of the campaign for change.
 The Cook Islands made international headlines in 2020 about plans to tighten already old fashioned laws on homosexuality applying them to women as well as men and increasing maximum penalties for breaches.
 But the current Prime Minister, Mark Brown committed to repeal if his party was re-elected (as it was)

-Pride Cook Islands president Karla Eggleton who's also tourism CEO described the decision as"massive"
+Pride Cook Islands president at the time, Karla Eggleton who's also tourism CEO described the decision as"massive"

 “I think the message we want to tell people is: hug your friend, hug your neighbour, hug your niece, hug your daughter, because now we are truly equal”.